-Lucas Cranach invents the chiaroscuro woodcut, a technique in which drawings are reproduced using two or more blocks printed in different colors.
-The Italian Ugo da Carpi is one of the printers to use such woodcuts, for example in Diogenes, the work shown below.
+The chiaroscuro oil painting technique is applied to woodcuts by artists like Lucas Cranach and Ugo da Carpi.
+In a chiaroscuro woodcut a drawing is reproduced using two or more blocks printed with different colors or tints.
+One of the blocks can be a line drawing but in the work shown below, ‘Lovers surprised by Death’ by Hans Burgkmair, only three tints are used.
 In Germany the technique peaks around 1520, but in Italy this early form of color printing remains in use throughout the sixteenth century.

 De humani corporis fabrica libri septem (On the fabric of the human body in seven books) is a book of human anatomy written by Andreas Vesalius.
 It combines text with numerous illustrations and shows how much printing has evolved during this era.

-Christophe Plantin becomes one of the most famous printers of his time.
-In his print shop in Antwerp he produces fine work ornamented with engravings after Rubens and other artists.
-Many of his works as well as some of the equipment from the shop can be admired in the Plantin-Moretus museum.
+Christophe Plantin is one of the most famous printers of his time.
+In his print shop in Antwerp, he produces fine work ornamented with engravings after Rubens and other artists.